John McKeithen: First term as governor

 McKeithen entered the 1963 Democratic primary for Governor of Louisiana.
 He ran as a populist, running direct-to-camera commercials with a signature catchphrase of "Won't you he'p me?"
 As was typical for Southern Democrats, he ran as a segregationist, insinuating that his chief rival (New Orleans mayor deLesseps Story Morrison) was an integrationist supported by the NAACP.
 McKeithen won the Democratic nomination, which in the Deep South at the time was tantamount to election, and defeated the Republican candidate Charlton Lyons in the 1964 general election.

 McKeithen's first term saw the construction of the Louisiana Superdome, reforms to the state code of ethics, and the Civil Rights Movement.

 Shortly after McKeithen's election, he began sending secret payments through the Louisiana State Sovereignty Commission to the Ku Klux Klan leadership, in an attempt to "buy peace" and suppress Klan violence.
 In one incident, a confident of McKeithen's was sent to Bogalusa with $10,000 in cash to be split equally between local Klan leaders and the local chapter of Deacons for Defense and Justice.
-These payments by McKeithen were discovered through declassified FBI records in 2016, through FOIA.
+These payments by McKeithen were discovered through declassified FBI records in 2016, through the Freedom of Information Act.

 Despite his running as a segregationist in 1963, he oversaw the beginning of school integration in Louisiana, and called out the Louisiana National Guard to protect civil rights activists marching from Bogalusa to Baton Rouge.
 In a speech to a Black audience in 1966, he said regarding integration: "I know I’m not leaving this state, and I don’t think you’re leaving either.
 So we’ve got to solve our problem."

 McKeithen was popular in his first term, and successfully engineered the passage of a constitutional referendum that allowed governors to run for re-election, the first time this had been allowed in Louisiana in the 20th century.
+He also helped to engineer a referendum for a domed stadium in New Orleans, with the approval (by a margin of roughly 3-to-1) being key in the formation of the first professional team in the state in the New Orleans Saints to begin play in 1967.
+The initial forecast was for $35 million, complete with financing by a hotel-motel tax of 4% in the city and neighboring Jefferson Parish that would not rely on credit from the state.
+However, the figure doubled in the ensuing years to the point where (due to factors cited by McKeithen as inflation and rising construction costs) that had to see McKeithen sign a lease between the stadium (as chaired by him) and the state that would see the state rental take form in making up any deficits incurred by the stadium.
+The Louisiana Superdome eventually opened in 1975.